 ||Study Days cost no more than £38, which includes a full day of lectures from 10:15am to 4pm, access to the NT site, parking, coffee, tea and biscuits throughout the day, and access to the NT exhibition.
 You can bring a picnic lunch or eat in the excellent National Trust Kings River Cafe with views down to the River Deben.
 If its your first Study Day then you can come at the introductory rate of just £25.

 Extract from Suffolk Journal article

 Wuffing Education is run as a partnership between Sam Newton, Cliff Hoppitt and Rosemary Hoppitt

 Sam was awarded a PhD for his research on Beowulf in 1991 and is the author of The Origins of Beowulf and the pre-Viking Kingdom of East Anglia (D.S.Brewer 1993) and The Reckoning of King Rædwald(Redbird Press 2003).
 He is currently a freelance tutor and researcher in early Medieval and Wuffing studies.
-Sam uses his knowledge and experience to present some of the Day School as well as identify the best speakers for others Day Schools.
+Sam uses his knowledge and experience to present some of the Study Days as well as identify the best speakers for other Study Days.

 Cliff has many years experience in conference and event organisation including international events and uses this experience to ensure that you receive a professional service.

 Rosemary was awarded her PhD for her research into the medieval deer parks of Suffolk.
 She is a former geography teacher, school inspector and consultant on educational improvement.

 email: cliff AT wuffingeducation.co.uk. (replace the ‘AT’ with @ when sending the email – we have used ‘at’ here to prevent spam robots automatically sending junk mail to us)